MikJarz/data_generator_project/README.md

 # Data Generation Utility for Testing Data Pipelines

 # Introduction
 When working with data pipelines, it's essential to validate the correctness of data transformations and validations.
-To facilitate this process, we've developed a versatile console utility as part of our capstone project.
+To facilitate this process, I've developed a basic console utility.
 This utility is designed to generate test data in JSON format, providing the necessary input variety for comprehensive testing.
 # Features
 * Generate diverse input data for testing data pipelines.
 * Ensure data transformation and validation correctness.